RhiH/studio_gallery/README.md

 To be able to purchase multiple prints and get free delivery.
 To have my info saved so I can make easier purchases and look up past purchases.

-- Design Choices
+## Design Choices

-It was deciced to keep the project as simple as possible, given this was the first time Django had been used.
+It was decided to keep the project as simple as possible, given this was the first time Django had been used.
 Ensuring things were kept as simple as possible meant that the focus could remain on the site as a whole.
 As the site is to display art in most appealing way, vivd colours were not used as these could easily detract from the work, and put off the consumer.

-- Wireframes
+## Wireframes

 Wireframes were used to create an idea of how the site should look on different devices.